henrysxie/intro_python/README.md

-# Objective
+# Wharton Intro Python Workshop
+## October 22, 2016
-Build solid foundation in Python, an excellent starting language known for its versatility and concise syntax.
-After this course, you may delve deeper into particular areas such as web development, machine learning, and data science.
+Build a solid foundation in Python, an excellent starting language known for its versatility and concise syntax.

+After taking Intermediate Python (November 11, 2016), you may delve deeper into particular areas such as web development, data science, and machine learning.

 # Instructor
 - name: Henry Xie
-- email: henrysxie@gmail.com
+- email: henry@simplefractal.com
 - website: [simplefractal.com](http://simplefractal.com)

 # What do you need?